 What is griot?

-A Griot dish consists of pieces of pork that have been marinated, boiled, and fried in oil.
+A Griot dish consists of pieces of pork that have been marinated, boiled, and fried in oil or roasted in the oven.
 Many people are roasting the pork pieces instead of frying the meat.
-This process eliminates the excess of fat and will help you avoid any skin burnt and more importantly for health reasons.
+This process eliminates the excess of fat and will help you avoid any kitchen accident more importantly for health reasons.

 I prefer roasting my meat instead of frying for health reason.
-And let’s face it, it is much easier to bake or roast than fry meat because it is better for you, and frying meat required a lot more cleaning when finished.
+And let’s face it, it is much easier to bake or roast than frying meat.
+It is better for you as well, and frying meat required a lot more cleaning when finished.

 Key ingredients are required to make a good Griot